C2DH/ranketwo/_assignments/boder/01-contributing-to-a-timeline.en.md

 <!-- section -->

-### 1.a  Create an entry in one of the dates in the timeline | 10 min
+### 1.a Entering data in a timeline | 10 min
 <!-- section-contents -->

 The chronological sequence of dates needs to be complemented with information.
+Create an entry in one of the dates in the timeline.
 - Choose two dates to create entries.
 For more background information on Boder besides what is provided in the black box, go to the box "links", the last section of Boder’s biography, and consult the following resources:
   - Voices of the Holocaust